pallavmaurya/promotion-engine/README.md

 * Clone this repository
 * Make sure you are using JDK 1.8 and Maven 3.x
 * You can build the project and run the tests by running ```mvn clean package```
-* Once successfully built, you can run the service by below command
+* Once successfully built, you can run the service by below command in service folder

 ```
         mvn spring-boot:run
 ```

 * Check the stdout or boot_example.log file to make sure no exceptions are thrown

 Once the application runs you should see something like this